foss-for-synopsys-dwc-arc-processors/embarc_mli/README.md

 # Documentation

-embARC MLI library API documentation for version 2.0 is available in the [/doc](/doc) directory.
-It can be built from sources as described in the related [readme file](doc/README.md).
+embARC MLI library API documentation for version 2.0 is [available online](https://foss-for-synopsys-dwc-arc-processors.github.io/embarc_mli/doc/build/html/index.html) starting from the release date.

-The documentation will be available online closer to the final release date.
+It's sources are available in the [/doc](/doc) directory and can be built as described in the related [readme file](doc/README.md).

 # Package Structure